 Treatment team members are available to talk with you at any time to provide support and personal assistance.

-Your family's involvement, and others who play a significant role in your life, is encouraged.
-They can be very important to the success of your treatment.
+Your family’s involvement and others who play a significant role in your life, is encouraged.
+They can be very important to the success of your treatment and recovery.
 However, no contact with your family or others will be made without your signed consent.

 Butler Hospital's chaplain is available to meet with a patient and/or family members and can be reached at (401) 455-6483.
 Clergy from outside of the hospital may visit their parishioners at times other than regular visiting hours.